- Advising & Career Development

 - Applicants must be in good academic standing and actively progressing toward a Doctor of Medicine degree at an affiliated LCME-accredited institution, or a Doctor of Osteopathic Medicine degree at an affiliated COCA-accredited, AACOM member institution.

-- The UCSF School of Medicine uses the AAMC Visiting Student Application Service to receive applications from US medical and osteopathic students.
+- The UCSF School of Medicine uses the AAMC Visiting Student Application Service (VSAS) to receive applications from US medical and osteopathic students.

 - UCSF does not accept international students for clinical experiences.